nvwaklaas/capra-interface/README.md

 uvicorn main:app
 ```

-## Installation - Docker Image
+## Installation - Docker Images

+### API

-The FastAPI back-end can also be used as a docker image.
+The application can also be used as a docker image.
 To build a docker image for the API, use the following command:

 ```bash
 docker build -t capra-api .